gndrmnn/nodepool/doc/source/openstack.rst

         when creating nodes but ensures that all nodes for a given request are placed in the same availability zone.

+        You can pass a list with a single none element ``[None]`` to let OpenStack choose the availability zone.
+By doing so, nodepool can not make sure that all nodes from a request are placed in the same availability zone.

      .. attr:: networks
         :type: list